PaddlePaddle/MetaGym/metagym/metalm/README.md

 ### Motivation

-Each $x$ can be regarded as an unknown language that has $V$ embedding space.
-As the elements of $x$ is randomly generated, the model can not effectively predict $y_{l+1}$ by using only the short term information, but has to depend on long-term information to correctly memorize the unique feature of the language. <br>
+Each $x$ can be regarded as an unknown language composed of $V$ tokens.
+Its complexity is described by $n$ and $l$.
+As the elements of $x$ is randomly generated, the model can not possibly predict $y_{l+1}$ by using only the short term context, but has to depend on long-term repeating to correctly memorize the usage of the language. <br>

-Although we refer to this model as meta language model, notice that it is a relatively simplified version of language.
-A true language can not be randomly generated.
-Still, this dataset can be used as valuable benchmarks for long term memory. <br>
+Although we refer to this model as meta language model, we understand it is a relatively simplified version of language, since a real language (e.g., natural langauge, programming language) can not be totally random.
+Still, this dataset can be used as valuable benchmarks for long term memory and lifelong In-Context learning. <br>

 # Install